 What Lives at the Bottom of the Mariana Trench?

 Mariana Trench animals include xenophyophores, amphipods, and small sea cucumbers (holothurians) which all dwell at the bottom of the ocean’s deepest depression.
 Animals living in these depths survive in complete darkness and extreme pressure, consuming chemicals (like methane or sulfur) or those farther down the food chain.

 Scientists studied these creatures found on video footage from the James Cameron 2012 expedition.
 Unfortunately, there is not much evidence to work with due to the extreme dangers of exploring the deep sea.
 With over 80% of the ocean unexplored, the possibility of new species is immense.

-Xenophyophores (“bearer of foreign bodies”) are giant deep sea amoebas among the world’s largest living single-celled organisms.
-These protozoans live in the deepest parts of the ocean, and not much is known about them because their delicate frames make them hard to collect for research.
+Xenophyophores (“bearer of foreign bodies”) are giant deep-sea amoebas among the world’s largest living single-celled organisms.
+These protozoans live in the deepest parts of the ocean.
+Scientists know little about them because their delicate frames are hard to collect for research.

 These organisms come in various shapes and sizes and can resemble spherical sponges, frilly sponges, tetrahedra (four-sided figures), or flattened discs.
 Xenophyophores are essentially lumps of cytoplasm, a viscous fluid containing nuclei.